magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 arguments.
 The return `map` contains the message for the bad `password` only.

-OK, we familiarized enough with the `validate` function.
+OK, we are familiarized enough with the `validate` function.
 We can now start coding in a source file.

 ## validators.clj